wp-plugins/wp247-body-classes/trunk/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Add unique classes to the body tag for easy styling based on post attributes (post type, slug, and ID) and various WordPress "is" functions.
+You can also create your own custom Body Classes.

 == Description ==